altormon/ASAP/README.md

 python F6_ASAP_Inference.py

 3. The program will automatically process all images inside the Input folder.
-Results will be saved in a new folder called Results, including a spreadsheet (Excel format) with aperture measurements and processed images with detected stomata highlighted and numbered.
+Results will be saved in a new folder called Results, including a spreadsheet (Excel format) with aperture and density measurements, and processed images with detected stomata highlighted and numbered.
+4. Alternatively, cropped stomatal images can be used to measure only the stomatal aperture.
+In that case, run the stomata inference script (F7):

+python F7_ASAP_Inference_Stomata.py

 Notes

-Only F6_ASAP_Inference.py is needed to analyze new images.
+Only F6_ASAP_Inference.py is needed to analyze new images (or F7_ASAP_Inference_Stomata.py for cropped stomatal images).
 The other scripts (F3, F4, F5) are used for model training and are not necessary unless you want to retrain the AI model.
 Make sure all input images are clear and properly focused for best results.